junxit/us-congress-bills-112/metadata.md

 - 2012-04-26 — Placed on the Union Calendar, Calendar No. 318.
 - 2012-04-26 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-455.
 - 2012-04-26 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-455.
+- 2012-05-07 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.